sjohner/azurebootcamp.ch/content/sessions/index.md

 ### <a name="herve"></a> ⭐️ It takes more than a prompt - implemeting GenAI for insurance
 Implementing end to end use case leveraging GenAI under strict Finma and LPD regulation in Switzerland is a bit more complex than simply typing a prompt in ChatGPT.
 From data privacy, to proper orchestration including non regression, testing, validation, follow up, use case evolution and integration with external services, our speakers will guide you through their journey.
 🙂 [GAETAN HERVE](https://www.linkedin.com/in/gaetanherve/) ⚡️ Product Manager AI @ Vaudoise Assurance
+🙂 YACINE OULD BOUKHITINE ⚡️ Cloud Techincal Architect @ Swisscom

 ### <a name="boehm"></a> ⭐️ How They Broke into our Cloud – And How the Azure CAF Could Have Saved Me
 A leaked credential in a Git repo.
 It's a weekend with no one on call.
 A crypto miner spins up dozens of VMs—by Monday, the invoice is in the thousands.
 How could we've done better?